• Facebook

 • AWS S3/ CloudFront/ etc.

-Visualization and prototyping of the future project are essential.
+Without a doubt, visualization and prototyping of the future project are essential.
 The wireframe is a layout to show the main functionality on a page.
 It takes into account user needs and user journeys.
 At this stage, UI/UX Design team works on product usability, the best option for navigation, and innovative design.
-Designers are focused on UI/UX design for mobile and web applications.
-Their usage of different design processes and methods such as User Research, Information Architecture, workflows, Low/High fidelity wireframes, and prototypes makes a discovery phase successful.
+As a matter of fact, designers focus on UI/UX design for mobile and web applications.
+Thus, their usage of different design processes and methods such as User Research, Information Architecture, workflows, Low/High fidelity wireframes, and prototypes makes a discovery phase successful.

 Creating Solution Vision and Scope Document